sap-tutorials/btp-dev-guidance/tutorials/remote-service-deploy-to-kyma/remote-service-deploy-to-kyma.md

         --publish
     ```

-    > Make sure to replace `<your-container-registry>` with the link to your container registry and keep in mind that `<image-version>` should be a string.
+    >- Make sure to replace `<your-container-registry>` with your docker server URL.
+    >
+    >- Keep in mind that `<new-image-version>` should be a string that is different from the string defined in [Deploy in SAP BTP, Kyma Runtime](deploy-to-kyma) to reflect the changes in the Incident Management app.

     > Looking for your docker server URL?